 Choosing The Right Tools For The Job

 You can’t expect excellent results if you’re using the wrong tools.
 As you’ll come to see, there are a host of crimping tools on the market.
 However, it would be wrong to say that one tool is automatically better than the next — the usefulness of the tool comes down to the job; in other words, what it’s being used for.
+Features like a built-in ratchet are important for ensuring correct pressure during crimping.

 If you don’t know where to start when it comes to selecting the right tool, take a look at what the manufacturers of the crimping die and terminal recommend.
 In many cases, there is a specific sized tool that should be used when crimping with a specific terminal.